 Sudanese photojournalist Faiz Abubakr, who was named as the winner in the ‘singles’ category for Africa, at the regional stage of the prestigious 2022 World Press Photo Contest last week, says that he considers his unexpected win – a dramatic picture taken during the Sudan Uprising – as a victory for all Sudanese people.

 In an interview with Radio Dabanga on Sunday, Abubakr said that the strength of the image which he submitted to the competition “represented in the rebellion’s physical arousal,” capturing the moment that a woman protestor hurled a flaming tear gas canister back as the riot police.

 He explained that as he was close to the events of the revolution, it enabled him to document the moment well.
 “I was impressed by the picture after returning home and sorting it,” he said.
 “I tried to share it with the world to show the strength of Sudanese women and their prominent role in the Sudanese revolution”.

 ‘I tried to share it with the world to show the strength of Sudanese women and their prominent role in the Sudanese revolution…’

-Mohamed says that he did not expect to win first place for Africa in the regional phase of the international competition.
-He describe the moment he heard of his victory as “an indescribable feeling” and that he considers it “a great achievement in the course of his life.
+Abubakr said that he did not expect to win first place for Africa in the regional phase of the international competition.
+He described the moment he heard of his victory as “an indescribable feeling”.
+He considers it “a great achievement in the course of his life.
 This is a victory for all Sudanese people and it represents a great motivation for Sudanese photojournalists.”